Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Related Work

-{\bf Vision transformer.} Recently He {\it et al.} proposed a model named Vision transformer (VIT) \cite{he2022masked}.
-Transformer has been long and widely used in the field of NLP.
-They made the transformer usable in computer vision by their proposed method.
-As more novel transformers are proposed, e.g., Dong {\it et al.}'s CSWin transformer \cite{dong2022cswin}, some of them have been seen in the field of image inpainting, such as Zheng {\it et al.}'s TFill \cite{zheng2022bridging}.
-For huge mask, transformer can inpaint plausible textures by their special attention.
-In addition, transformer has wider receptive field than traditional convolution but also needs more computing costs than convolution.
-Therefore, we redesigned the basic transformer, and then used the stripe window to divide the feature map to reduce the amount of calculation and obtain a better repair effects.
+{\bf Vision transformer.} In recent years, the use of transformer models in computer vision has gained popularity.
+He {\it et al.} proposed the Vision Transformer (ViT) \cite{he2022masked}, which made the transformer architecture applicable to computer vision tasks.
+Since then, more novel transformers have been introduced, such as Dong {\it et al.}'s CSWin transformer \cite{dong2022cswin}, and some have been applied in image inpainting, such as Zheng {\it et al.}'s TFill \cite{zheng2022bridging}.
+Transformers are able to inpaint plausible textures for large missing regions by using their special attention mechanism.
+However, they require more computing resources than traditional convolutional neural networks due to their wider receptive field.
+In our proposed method, we have redesigned the basic transformer architecture and utilized a stripe window to divide the feature map, reducing the amount of computations and achieving better repair effects.

-To summarize, this paper proposed a novel stripe-window-based special transformer framework for image inpainting, and enhanced it with joint attention local CNN layers.
-Our model focuses on the global CSWin transformer and CNN-based local layer.
+To summarize, this paper proposed a novel stripe window-based transformer framework for image inpainting, and enhanced it with joint attention local CNN layers.
+Our model focuses on the global Stripe Window Multi-Head (SWMH) transformer and CNN-based local layer.
 We process the global and local layer in parallel and then share the same attention information between them.
-In the end, we use four simple up-samples to get the inpainting result.
-The major contributions of this work are as follows: \begin{itemize} \item We propose a stripe window self-attention transformer with an efficient local enhancement position encoding.
-Then we redesign the transformer block to make the result better than the original method. \item We suggest joint attention from global layers to local layers, connecting the two layers to enhance the overall consistency of repair results. \item We propose a new HSV loss focused on color consistency in the early stage. \item In the common dataset including Places2, we conduct extensive experiments to confirm that our proposed model is better than other advanced methods. \end{itemize}
+In the end, we use four simple up-samples to obtain the final inpainting result.